This post, written one year after day 63, is drawn from the daily journal I kept, and is written as if it just happened.

 Regarding the TransAm, I had joked it was going to be a bike highway, but I didn’t expect it to be true.
 In the 2,000 miles I put together, we saw around six other cyclists touring.
 It was startling to see 10 loaded touring bikes in the first 10 miles on the TransAm – and that number just kept growing as we went on.
 I don’t think I like it.
 I don’t seek out the amazed reactions from casual conversations with locals or other travelers, but I also don’t love being the 30th cross country rider to come through that day.

 The route did take us on some stunning roads though.
 As we continued the foothills gave way to exposed cliff faces and rock outcroppings, and there are rivers!
 Actual free flowing water!
 A feature not seen since the Mississippi in St. Paul, MN.
 While it was beautiful, we kept stopping – it felt like every 10 miles.
 I needed long, uninterrupted pedaling, so I told Rachel and Carl I’d meet them in town – it was only 15 miles away.
-Just as the road pitched more steeply up the mountain, the wind, that was no longer forecasted suddenly appeared; twice as strong as it was supposed to be.
+Just as the road pitched more steeply up the mountain, the wind, that was no longer forecasted, suddenly appeared; twice as strong as it was supposed to be.
 I pushed into the 40mph cross/ headwind.
 I do not exaggerate wind.
 My phone said it was 40mph.
 I had to lean sideways and stick my leg out to keep my balance.
 Hannah, a TransAm rider we’d met earlier, was actually knocked clear off her bike.
 Eventually I gave up.
 I couldn’t move forward.
-Had I been in a better mood, I likely would have laughed at the ridiculousness of the wind as we had on way into Huron.
+Had I been in a better mood, I likely would have laughed at the ridiculousness of the wind.
 However, after everything that had transpired in the last 48 hours – the events in Casper, the three flats, the broken sunglasses, my untrue wheel, the heat, 200 miles in two days, and a 4:30AM departure to specifically beat this wind which arrive twice as strong and a 1/2 hour early – I couldn’t hold it together anymore.
 I got of my bike and just started screaming into the wind.
 I managed to pull myself together just before Rachel and Carl caught up.
 Then it started raining.

 A few minutes before the 40mph winds ended, I realized they were likely part of a squall – that would explain their strength and the lack of forecast.
 We waited it out and things returned to normal.
 I chatted with Hannah the last 10 miles up to Dubois.
 Carl and I were hoping to poach her from her group – they had all began the TransAm solo.
 Hannah just graduated with a degree in geology and we wanted so badly to ride with her through these rocky landscapes and Yellowstone and Glacier and all the other geologically unique places.